podcast

 UBI & Poverty: Breaking the Myths Around Wealth and Welfare

-Send us a textWith thanks to Daniel MermelsteinIn this thought-provoking episode, we continue our deep dive into Universal Basic Income (UBI) and its role in addressing poverty and inequality.
+Send a textWith thanks to Daniel MermelsteinIn this thought-provoking episode, we continue our deep dive into Universal Basic Income (UBI) and its role in addressing poverty and inequality.
 Joined by Daniel, we explore public perceptions of poverty, the debate between cash support vs. universal basic provision, and how societal attitudes shape welfare policies.We tackle the scarcity mindset—the way financial insecurity impacts decision-making—and debunk the myth that poverty is a result of poor character rather than lack of resources.
-We also discuss glob...
+We also discuss global UBI...

 2025-02-07